Gordon Cummins: Margaret Florence Lowe

 In the early hours of Wednesday, 11 February, a 43-year-old prostitute named Margaret Florence Lowe was murdered in her flat at 11 Gosfield Street, Marylebone.
 She was last seen alive by her neighbour, Florence Bartolini, at approximately 1:15 a.m. walking along the corridor to her flat in the company of a client.
-Bartolini later heard the man exit Lowe's flat, walk down the corridor and onto Gosfield Street, whistling to himself.
+Approximately one hour later, Bartolini heard the man exit Lowe's flat, walk down the corridor and onto Gosfield Street, whistling to himself.
 Lowe's body remained undiscovered until the afternoon of 13 February, when her 15-year-old daughter, Barbara, visited her mother only to be told by a neighbour her mother had not been seen for "two or three days" and that a parcel had remained unclaimed outside her door for the same length of time.

-Lowe was found on her bed beneath the quilts, which were raised to just below her chin.
-She was on her back with her legs apart and her knees bent upwards.
-She had been extensively beaten, then strangled to death upon her divan bed with a silk stocking which was still knotted beneath the right side of her jaw.
+Lowe was found on her divan bed, with the quilts above her body and raised to just below her chin.
+She lay on her back with her legs positioned apart, her knees bent upwards and a used condom positioned close to a pool of blood near her groin.
+An autopsy revealed she had been extensively beaten, then strangled to death upon her bed with a silk stocking which was still knotted beneath the right side of her jaw.
 Froth was visible around her nose and mouth.